 - Step 1 Connect your converter to your computer. - Step 2 Launch your web browser, and type in the USB RNDIS address to access the Web UI SIGN IN page.
 The default address is http://192.168.66.1.
-Please do not change in - The default address is http://192.168.66.1.
-Please do not change it unless there is a conflict on your network. - Step 3 Click Reset all settings at the top right corner of the SIGN IN page.
+Please do not change it - unless there is a conflict on your network. - Step 3 Click Reset all settings at the top right corner of the SIGN IN page.